awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-member.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Message`  <a name="cfn-guardduty-member-message"></a>
-The message to include with the invitation sent to the member accounts\.
+The invitation message that you want to send to the accounts that you're inviting to GuardDuty as members\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)